Billaferd/QuantumNexus/Card Creation Guidelines.md

     1. For every point in each domain, select a random discipline for that domain
     2. If there are two points in a domain then two disciplines would be chosen.
 If three points, then three disciplines and so forth.
       - If three points were chosen for Magic, one possible set of disciplines would be: Elemental Magic, Enchantment, and Necromancy.
+      - If two points were given to Psionics and 2 points to Divinity then the combination of disciplines could be: Mind Control, Precognition, Holy Light, and Divine Wrath.
     3. These disciplines will dictate the flavour and direction of the card.
 All disciplines must be considered.
     4. Domains
         1. Technology Domain: